 Once the chaos has been introduced, it’s time to observe the effects on your system.
 This is where service-level indicators and objectives come into play again.
 By monitoring these metrics before, during, and after the chaos test, you can determine whether your hypothesis was correct.

 If everything goes according to plan, congratulations!
 Your system was able to withstand some simulated adversity and perform as well (or better) than before.
 However, if something goes wrong during the chaos test—if there’s an unexpected blast radius—that can actually be seen as a positive.
-It means you found a potential weakness in your system that can now be addressed (by analyzing the blast radius itself, for example) before it becomes an actual problem in production.
+It means you found a potential weakness in your system that can now be addressed (by analysing the blast radius itself, for example) before it becomes an actual problem in production.

 Finally, the results of the test are compared to the predictions made when creating it to assess accuracy and identify areas for improvement.
 By engineering experiments with predicted outcomes (and preferably, mitigation strategies as well), you gain valuable insights into how your systems behave when faced with chaotic conditions.